canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 It should also include:

 * a CONTRIBUTING.md file explaining how to contribute to the project.
+* a SECURITY.md file explaining security policy as well as security vulnerabilities reporting procedures.

-You can find examples of these files in the [Template repository](https://github.com/gctools-outilsgc/template-gabarit).
+You can find some examples of these files in the [Template repository](https://github.com/gctools-outilsgc/template-gabarit).

 ## Contributor License Agreement

 Government of Canada projects dont use contributor license agreements, but rely on the open source software licenses providing the necessary terms.
-This means that contributions are made under the same license under which the project is released ... and that authors retain their copyright for their contributions.
+This means that contributions are made under the same license under which the project is released and that authors retain their copyright for their contributions.

 ## Open Resource Exchange

 Add a link to your source code repository on the [Open Source Code section on the Open Resource Exchange](https://canada-ca.github.io/ore-ero/open-source-code.html).

 Instructions for how to update the data can be found on [GitHub](https://github.com/canada-ca/ore-ero/tree/master/_data).

+## Official languages

+Source code is exempt (including inline comments) of the provisions of the [Official languages Policy](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160).

+Documentation (not in source code files) should however be bilingual?

+Depends whether an open source project is considered under Language of work (6.3) or Communications with the public (6.2)